rancher/rancher.github.io/rancher/api/index.md

 [project]({{site.baseurl}}/rancher/api/project/)|
 ---|
-A "project" in the API is referred to as an environment in the UI and the Rancher documentation.
+A "project" in the API is referred to as an environment in the UI and Rancher documentation.
 In the API documentation, we'll use the UI terminology.
 All hosts and any Rancher resources (i.e. containers, load balancers, etc.) are created and belong to an [environment]({{site.baseurl}}/rancher/configuration/environments/).
 Access control to who can view and manage these resources are then defined by the owner of the environment.
 Rancher currently supports the capability for each user to manage and invite other users to their environment and allows for the ability to create multiple environments for different workloads.
 For example, you may want to create a "dev" environment and a separate "production" environment with its own set of resources and limited user access for your application deployment. |

 <br><br>
 <br>

 [projectMember]({{site.baseurl}}/rancher/api/projectMember/)|
 ---|
-An environment member is how a user can be a part of an environment. |
+A "project member" in the API is referred to as an environment members in the UI and Rancher documentation.
+An environment member is a list of all of the members of the  environment.
+An environment member is an [identity]({{site.baseurl}}/rancher/api/identity). |

 <br><br>
 <br>